NikkelM/Game-Pass-API/README.md

 This project provides a quick and easy way to get a list of all games currently available on Xbox Game Pass on a given platform (Console, PC or through EA Play) in a given region.

-Using the configuration file, the types and format of a large number of properties can be customized, from simply getting the game's names all the way to fetching store prices at the moment of the request.
+Using the configuration file, the type and format of many properties can be customized, from simply getting the game's names all the way to fetching store prices at the moment of the request.

 Take a look at the section below to learn how to use the configuration file, or take a look at the [examples](examples) and work from there.